 Climb Mount Eden

-As the highest peak in the region, Mount Eden offers panoramic views of the city if Auckland.
+Mount Eden offers panoramic views of the city of Auckland as the highest peak in the region.
 It should be noted that the city was founded amidst volcano peaks, with more than forty volcano cones dotted around Auckland.

 Because it is also a volcano, visitors also climb mount Eden to walk around the crater.

 Tour the city on an electric bike

 One to explore Auckland is by electric bikes.
 Power to the Pedal is an organization in the city that offers electric bike tours.
 This activity is ideal for when you are tired of walking but wants to see around.